scientific-python/spatch/README.md

 * `dispatchable.invoke(type=, backend=)`.
 * Maybe libraries should use `like=` in functions that take no dispatchable arguments.
-* How do we do classes.
-We could provide "dispatchable methods" that "freeze" the dispatching state/which backend is used for classes that are statefull but where the state is only decided later, such as the `.fit()` method in `sklearn`.
+* How do we do classes such as scikit-learn estimators.
+A simple solution might a `get_backend(...)` dispatching explicitly once.
+But we could use more involved schemes, rather remembering the dispatching state of the `.fit()`.

 We can also see many small conveniences, for example:
 * Extract the dispatchable arguments from type annotations.